hedonistrh/bestekar/blog_part1_draft.md

 ## INTRODUCTION

 Neural networks are widely used in different areas such as cancer detection, autonomous cars, recommendation systems.
 With the [_Andrej Karpathy_'s post](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) which is about RNN, generative Deep Learning (DL) become popular among different areas.
-With this post, researcher mostly focus to _text generation_ for fun.
-However as you can see in the comments, some researcher give idea about music generation with Deep Learning.
+With this post, researcher mostly start to focus to _text generation_ for fun.
+However as you can see in the comments, some researcher give idea about _music generation_ with Deep Learning.
 ![alt text](https://docs.google.com/uc?id=17ac9nbnkO9n4NoiJ5iDAs26iEpkdrBfL)

 Also, we can see great idea in this area like [Google's Magenta](https://magenta.tensorflow.org) and [Aiva](http://www.aiva.ai) which is Luxembourg based startup for music generation.
-Especially, Aiva's musics are amazing and their contents are registered under the France and Luxembourg authors’ right society (SACEM).
+Especially, [Aiva's musics](https://www.youtube.com/watch?v=HAfLCTRuh7U) are amazing and their contents are registered under the France and Luxembourg authors’ right society (SACEM).

  With this impression, I want to start my own journey to this area.
 And this blog-post explains my first step to this journey.